 However, this can be avoided by either placing a large cardboard box over the scanner while scanning or also using the scanner in a room with the blinds completely drawn.
 The scanner has a difficult time detecting dark or shiny areas (especially when combined), but this is a universal problem found with most 3D scanners.

 Still, the EinScan-SE is a marvelous machine with a decent price tag.
 On top of that, the EinScan software is very good in calculating the mesh and aligning scans, making post-processing a breeze.
 The software also allows you to prepare your scan for 3D printing, making it easy to reproduce an item on your desktop printer.
 Needless to say, we had a very pleasant experience with the EinScan-SE and would recommend it to anyone looking for a high-quality scanner at an affordable price.

-License: The text of "EinScan-SE Review – Best Value 3D Scanner of Fall 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "EinScan-SE Review – Best Value 3D Scanner in 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP

 You can’t subscribe to updates from All3DP.
 Learn more…